turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Routes

 As mentioned earlier, when the `devise` generator was run `devise_for :users` was added to the top of the routes file.
-This single line adds a whole slew of devise routes (check out `rake routes | devise`).
+This single line adds a whole slew of devise routes (check out `rake routes | grep devise` on the command line).

 The instructions after the `devise:install` generator was run included a step to specify a `root` route to some action in the application.
 This is necessary, because after Devise successfully authenticates a user it redirects them to the `root` path.
 If we want users to go to `/articles` after signing in then we'd add the following route: